I. Project Update - North Sammamish Segment (187th to Inglewood Hill Road) 2.6 miles

 Design of the 2.6-mile North Sammamish Segment started in January 2012.
-See the ninety percent construction plans by section (November 2012) and read the North Sammamish project FAQ to learn more about the project.
+Read the North Sammamish project FAQ (updated 07/01/2013) to learn more about the project and the 100% construction plan by section.

-Read about the latest project updates (PDF) (updated weekly).
+Read about the latest project updates (PDF) (last updated May 2013).

 This segment is complete.
 A ribbon cutting ceremony was held on November 7, 2011.
 Photos from the ceremony are posted here.
 Project documents can be found here.